ammohq/loupedeck/pyloupe/README.md

 For more detailed documentation and examples, see the [examples](examples/) directory.

+### Button Mapping with YAML Configuration

+PyLoupe supports using YAML configuration files for button mappings.
+This allows you to define button layouts, actions, and appearances in a structured and maintainable way.

+For detailed instructions and examples, see:
+- [Button Mapping Documentation](docs/button_mapping.md) - Comprehensive guide on using YAML configuration
+- [YAML Config Example](examples/yaml_config_example.py) - Working example script that loads button configurations from a YAML file

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.